IgorGRBR/so_sneaky/README.md

 Make sure you have installed all the necessary dependencies:

 On Debian/Ubuntu:
-`sudo apt-get install clang xorg xorg-dev libxext-dev zlib1g-dev libbsd-dev`
+`sudo apt-get install make clang xorg xorg-dev libxext-dev zlib1g-dev libbsd-dev`

 On Fedora:
-`sudo dnf install clang libXext libXext-devel zlib zlib-devel libbsd libbsd-devel`
+`sudo dnf install make clang libXext libXext-devel zlib zlib-devel libbsd libbsd-devel`

 Then `cd` into the repository and then `make`.